kleach12/phase-2-project-OffCampus/README.md

 <h1>OffCampus<h1>

 <h2>Description</h2>
 OffCampus is a single page web application that allows for students to find off-campus housing within a close distance of their school.
 This app will also give a list of information about housing including amenities, pricing, and more.
-This web application is not only for students but also for individuals who wanto to display their complexes.
+This web application is not only for students but also for individuals who want to display their complexes.
 Included in the application is a complex form that allows these individuals to upload their complex and its corresponding information.

 <h2>Visuals</h2>